-Since the adoption of the SPC Waiver, responding companies reported that they decided to manufacture in Europe over 60 products (25 according to the 2023 Survey, and 36 additional products according to the 2024 Survey), whereas they have decided NOT to manufacture in Europe 34 products (24 according to the 2023 Survey, and 10 additional products according to 2024 Survey).
-The main reason for opting for a non-EU supply were the complexities embedded in the legislation which cause legal uncertainty, unnecessary disclosure of confidential information, unnecessary limitations and the risk of frivolous/abusive litigation (these obstacles are described in detail in the sections below).
+Despite the SPC Manufacturing Waiver's stated goal of levelling the playing field for EU-based producers, a number of companies continue to avoid using it altogether or limit their use significantly.
+Since the adoption of the SPC Waiver, responding companies reported that they decided to manufacture in Europe over 81 products (25 according to the 2023 Survey, 36 additional products according to the 2024 Survey, and 21 more products according to the 2025 Survey), whereas they have decided NOT to manufacture in Europe 40 products (24 according to the 2023 Survey, 10 additional products according to 2024 Survey, and 6 more according to 2025 Survey).
+The 2025 Survey reaffirms that legal uncertainty, regulatory burdens, and fear of litigation remain the primary deterrents.